 Training

-This is general information and should not be relied on for adopting or purchasing advice.
+This information is general and should not be relied upon for adopting or purchasing advice.

 There is no scientific evidence that Bengal cats are hypoallergenic, but some people with allergies report that they do not have any reactions to them.